CoddingFlux/EmsWithSpringBoot/README.md

 Role-Based Access Control (RBAC):
             Allows assigning different roles and permissions to users, enhancing security and functionality.

+Mobile Access with Android App:
+            A fully integrated Android app allows employees and administrators to access the system on mobile devices, with key features such as employee record viewing, notifications, and updates available in real time.

 Responsive Design:
             Built with Bootstrap for a responsive UI that works on both desktop and mobile devices.